Decided to buy a used motorcycle? Here are a few tips for you to consider.

 All hell breaks loose in your head, and that adrenalin surge kicks in transferring all the blood to your muscles, charging it up for a big fight.
 That burning rage of anger will make you do some regrettable stuff including chasing that other driver at breakneck speeds, darting other road users, pounding on hoods, yelling and threatening.
 And if by any luck the other person is having a good day, he might end up apologising.
 If not, what happens next is the brutal Road Rage.

-For 2017, they take the game up a notch and have sounded all bells and whistles.
-Having a rich heritage to back them up with their newfound designs, both Harley and Triumph have created pieces of modern art that look too good to be true.
-They may have in some way or the other taken inspiration from each other to give birth to what could be some of the best looking iterations of their iconic brands vis-à-vis the Sportster series and the Bonneville range.
+Triumph has been the oldest British manufacturer of motorcycles.
+Having a rich heritage to back them up with their newfound designs, Triumph has created pieces of modern art that look too good to be true.
+They may have in some way or the other taken inspiration from their past to give birth to what could be some of the best looking iterations of their iconic classics & adventure bikes.

 How does motorcycle insurance work in India?